LordAshes/TaleSpire-CustomMiniPlugin/README.md

 ## Usage

+### Transforming Minis

 Add a mini to the board and select it.
-To transform the mini, press the Transform shotcut (CTRL+M by default but can be changed in
+To transform the mini, press the Transform shotcut (Left CTRL+M by default but can be changed in
 R2ModMan configuration for the plugin).
 Enter the name of the content to which the mini should be transformed.
 Ensure that the entered content name corresponds to an OBJ and MTL file or a assetBundle file in the location TaleSpire_CustomData\Minis\{ContentName}\